Gravitational Response of Topological Quantum States of Matter

 wherein $\tilde{\k} = \le(e/e^{*}\ri)\k$ and $\tilde{C} = \le(e/e^{*}\ri)C$.
 When $C\neq 0$, one must take into account the fact that a given topological phase can be labeled by \emph{any} integer value of $k$ (noting that the choice of $\y=0$ is arbitrary and depends on the gauge for $U$).
 For simplicity, in what follows we will assume that $e/e^{*}$ (and therefore, $\tilde{C}$) is an integer, which holds for typical scenarios.

 Owing to the relating of the fractional parts of the quantities on both sides of Eq.~\eqref{eq-masterTGR}, the value of $\tilde{\k}$ can only be reported modulo the greatest common divisor of $n$ and $\tilde{C}$ (in which we define a divisor to be a number arrived at via division by a natural number). $\k$ is deduced from $\tilde{\k}$ by dividing by $e/e^{*}$.
 The remarkable result thus obtained is that the value of $\tilde{\k}$ calculated as prescribed is \emph{universal}.
-In other words, given a topological model, the quasiparticle charge and behavior under $2\p$ rotation (i.e., whether bosonic/fermionic/anyonic), $\tilde{\k}$ is the same for all classes of disclinations, independent of the details of how the disclination core is patched up, and also independent of local disorder.
-This result establishes the universality of topological gravitational response for the general class of Chern and related insulators on lattices.
+In other words, given a topological model, the quasiparticle charge and behavior under $2\p$ rotation (i.e., whether bosonic/fermionic/anyonic), $\tilde{\k}$ is the same for all classes of disclinations, independent of the details of how the disclination core is patched up; independent of local disorder; and also independent of long range strain arising from the specific extrinsic curvature effects related to how the disclination is embedded in space (see Figure~\ref{fig-strained}, for details see \cite{tgr-sm}).

-To demonstrate the existence of such nontrivial topological gravitational response, we have evaluated the GCCs for some well-known examples of topological band insulators such as Chern insulators and time-reversal-invariant topological insulators.
+To demonstrate the existence of such nontrivial topological gravitational response, we have numerically evaluated the gravitational coupling constants (GCCs )for some well-known examples of topological band insulators such as Chern insulators and time-reversal-invariant topological insulators.
 The results are summarized in Table~\ref{resultsTable}.
 We checked fractional charges at disclinations with between $1$ and $\sim 10$ wedges, centered at different symmetry points belonging to different classes \cite{2013-gopalakrishnan-lk} and with different allowed values of the overall phase factor, $e^{i\y}$.
 For each model, our numerical results for all such disclinations agree with the general theory presented with Eq.~\eqref{eq-masterTGR}, yielding the GCC values in Table~\ref{resultsTable}.
-Details are provided in supplementary information.
+Details are provided in \cite{tgr-sm}.